saharbziad/Java-Finish-Line/README.md

 // Output: Name: Alex   (on one line, because print() didn't break the line)
 ```

-This is actually a really common pattern — using `print()` for a label/prompt so the next thing appears right after it, then `println()` to finish the line.

 **Quick tip:** `println()` with no arguments just prints an empty line (like pressing Enter):
 ```java
 System.out.println("First line");